An brief introduction to

 In 2008, he was nominated for the Amnesty International Freedom of Expression Award for his 4th verse play – the politically daring one-man show, New World Order, which premiered at the Edinburgh Fringe receiving nothing but glowing 4 and 5 star reviews, and subsequently toured Australia: ★★★★★ “FLAWLESS” – Edinburgh Guide; ★★★★★ “hard-hitting one-man epic” – One4Review; ★★★★ “performed immaculately – it should be missed by no-one” – Fringe Review; ★★★★ “Smith has written an incredible play here” – Three Weeks; ★★★★ “sharply scripted” – British Theatre Guide; ★★★★ “STUNNING” – The List Magazine.
 On top of this, Smith also received a Gandhi Foundation Award for his New World Order.

-Between 2009 and 2015, Smith mainly focused on his political documentaries, interviewing on-camera countless experts, whistleblowers, rebels and great thought-leaders of our times – from grass-roots activists to MPs, Members of Congress, US Senators and Presidential Candidates; as well as many out-spoken doctors, academics, prominent international lawyers; not to mention many former intelligence officers from multiple agencies, including: MI5, CIA, FBI, UK Police Intelligence, Secret Service and the US Army.
+Between 2009 and 2015, Smith mainly focused on research and filming for political documentaries, interviewing on-camera countless experts, whistleblowers, rebels and great thought-leaders of our times – from grass-roots activists to MPs, Members of Congress, US Senators and Presidential Candidates; as well as many out-spoken doctors, academics, prominent international lawyers; not to mention many former intelligence officers from multiple agencies, including: MI5, CIA, FBI, UK Police Intelligence, Secret Service and the US Army.
 Some of his most recognisable interviewees include the late author and political commentator, Gore Vidal, the late 7-time Emmy Award winning actor and activist, Ed Asner, the late former leader of the UK Labour Party Tony Benn, and political author, Noam Chomsky.

 In 2012, Smith’s fifth short film, The Poet Cursed, written in Smith’s unique rhyming verse, was selected for the Short Film Corner at the Cannes Film Festival, and was also an official selection at 7 other international film festivals.